-Getting email from all the companies you do business with (and some you don’t!) seems to be the norm these days.
+Getting email messages from all the companies you do business with (and some you don’t!) seems to be the norm these days.
 In fact, the average person receives 121 emails every day!
-And while each email might mean well, the fact is that you don’t want to read them all.
+And while each message might mean well, the fact is that you don’t want to read them all.
 So, what’s the easy way to delete all emails in Gmail and get them out of your way?

 Delete unwanted emails